misaelabanto/blog/src/content/blog/en/how-i-learned-english.md

 ## The Evolution

-With these guidelines started at age 15, I learned many concepts, but all were limited to configurations and applications, as I continued consuming content in Spanish, which prevented my vocabulary from growing much.
+With these guidelines started at age 15, I learned many concepts, but all were limited to settings and applications, as I continued consuming content in Spanish, which prevented my vocabulary from growing much.
 Nevertheless, I continued with this method until after entering university.
 At university, I tried many times to maintain a consistent Duolingo streak, but I often lost it.
 Still, I had an interesting foundation with which I could understand some intermediate texts and news.

 ## Duolingo

 Everyone said English was important, and I knew it well, but I wasn't able to study anything.
 I felt like I wasn't making any progress at all and that I always had the same level as in school.
-One day, my professor Rony Hancco held a habits workshop based on Atomic Habits, and I discovered a simple but very effective method to never stop doing my lessons: **"make it visible."** Just by replacing my applications
+One day, my professor Rony Hancco held a habits workshop based on Atomic Habits, and I discovered a simple but very effective method to never stop doing my lessons: **"make it visible."** Just by replacing my most frequent applications with the Duolingo app, I managed to open it more times by "muscle memory."
+It wasn't easy, I reached my